AMBI Light SensorSKU: MD0510

-We have cooked up a sensor board called “AMBI” (for ambient light sensor) that carries a Sharp GA1A1S201WP surface-mount ambient light sensor.
-The AMBI’s 3-pin interface can mount directly into the analog input of a JeeNode, into the analog block of a BBB, or into the analog pins on an Arduino (since the sensor draws under a milliamp the other two pins are used to provide power).
+We have cooked up this tiny sensor board called “AMBI” (for ambient light sensor) that carries a Sharp GA1A1S201WP surface-mount ambient light sensor.
+The AMBI’s 3-pin interface can mount directly into the analog pins on an Arduino (since the sensor draws under a milliamp the other two pins are used to provide power).

 Here's the one-line Arduino code:

 Serial.println(analogRead(0)); // print out value of light sensor on analog pin 0

 The board comes with all surface mount parts fully assembled and a loose 3-pin male header.